Information for:Sign up to our Engage eNewsletter

 What is an apprenticeship?

 Apprenticeships allow you to earn while you learn.
 During an apprenticeship you will typically work towards nationally recognised qualifications, either at college, university or through block release or e-learning and webinars.
 The rest of your time is spent developing technical skills and ‘on-the-job’ knowledge with an employer in your industry.
 You may well also gain industry specific certificates that will demonstrate your broader knowledge and skills.
 Your development, during an apprenticeship, provides a good platform for your future career.
+You can see what apprenticeships are available through the government's 'Find an apprenticeship' search.

 There are different types of apprenticeship that you can apply for.
 In England, Wales and Northern Ireland, they exist at three levels: